-Chihuahua: Philip Lampkin visited this area, and Gilberto Torrens accompanied him to visit a man who works during the summers in Ontario.
+Chihuahua: Philip Lampkin visited this area to visit a man who works during the summers in Ontario.
 A good number of people sat in the yard and heard the gospel preached.
 They also visited El Parral and Ciudad Camargo, where they shared the gospel with another farm worker.

 El Vergel: A brother from Guasave spent ten days in this region, preaching the gospel here and in El Parral.
 This area is about 800 miles from Guasave.

 Hermosillo: The annual conference was held mid-March.
 Edifying and challenging ministry was shared by John Dennison, Shad Kember, and Jason Wahls.
 The Lord graciously blessed in salvation during the conference.